microsoft/vcpkg-docs/vcpkg/commands/create.md

 ## Description

 The `vcpkg create` command generates a new port for a library in the vcpkg ports tree.
 The command takes in a port name and a URL pointing to the source code of the library.
-The source code from the URL will be downloaded and an initial portfile.cmake will be created in a new directory (names as the port name) under the ports directory.
+The source code from the URL will be downloaded and an initial "portfile.cmake" and "vcpkg.json" will be created in a new directory (named as the port name) under the ports directory.

 If an optional archive file name is provided, the downloaded source code will be saved as that file name; otherwise, the file name will automatically be derived from the URL.